French 'Wolf Totem' director says China censors gave him 'carte blanche'

 LANDS, RIGHTS AND TRADITIONS

-Much like the book, Annaud's approximately $40 million (27 million pounds) movie, backed by the state-run China Film Group, deals with conservation themes head on, though it largely avoids the book's more subtle political issues.
+Much like the book, Annaud's approximately $40 million movie, backed by the state-run China Film Group, deals with conservation themes head on, though it largely avoids the book's more subtle political issues.

 Annaud said that conservation had been one of his "constant preoccupations" as a director.